craftweg/website/priv/posts/2020-08-03-thinking-in-terms-of-problems.md

 ---
 title: Thinking in terms of problems
-categories: ['product development', 'developer tooling', 'software']
+tags: ['product development', 'developer tooling', 'software']
 ---

 One of the things that I find the most challenging these days when building tools for developers is **thinking in terms of problems**.